 Question: Are perpetual care cemeteries required to build a mausoleum within a specific time period?

-Answer: Yes, a perpetual care cemetery must begin construction of a mausoleum on or before a date that is 48 months after the date of the first pre-developed sale and shall complete construction on or before a date that is 60 months after the date of the first pre-developed sale.
+Answer: Yes, a perpetual care cemetery must begin construction of a mausoleum within 48 days of the first pre-developed sale, and construction must be completed within 60 months of the first pre-developed sale.